General Freckle Aftercare

 Although I do everything to ensure a smooth, easy healing process for you - it is your responsibility to follow the aftercare guidelines provided to you and follow them to the best of your ability.
 Once your skin has healed you must make sure to limit sun exposure- the sun (and tanning beds) will cause fading and discoloration.
 Any touch ups or additions to your new tattoo can be done 6 weeks after the initial procedure.

 THERE ARE NO IMPLIED OR WRITTEN GUARANTEES IF YOU DO NOT TAKE CARE OF YOUR NEW TATTOO.
-AND REMEMBER - EVERYONE HEALS DIFFERENTLY.
+PLEASE REMEMBER - EVERYONE HEALS DIFFERENTLY.
 HAVE PATIENCE AND LISTEN TO YOUR BODY.